Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 \item[(4) How stable are conclusions against modelling differently?]
-The ultimate answer to the question how we can be sure that a model is appropriate for the situation we want to analyse is that we cannot be. \cite{Breiman01} mentioned the ``multiplicity of good models''in line with \cite{Tukey97,Davies14}, and different ``good'' models may lead to contradicting conclusions.
+The ultimate answer to the question how we can be sure that a model is appropriate for the situation we want to analyse is that we cannot be. \cite{Breiman01} mentioned the ``multiplicity of good models'' in line with \cite{Tukey97,Davies14}, and different ``good'' models may lead to contradicting conclusions.
 On top of that, research hypotheses may be operationalised in different ways, using different measurements, different data collection and so on.
 There is no way to be sure of a scientific claim backed up by a statistical result based on the naive idea that the model is true and the method is optimal.
-In order to arrive at reliable conclusions, science will need to establish the stability of the conclusions against different ways of operationalising the problem.
+In order to arrive at reliable conclusions, science will need to establish the \hbindex{stability} of the conclusions against different ways of operationalising the problem.
 This is basically the same way in which we as individual human beings arrive at a stable concept of the world, as far as it concerns us; after lots of experiences, looking at something from different angles in different situations, using different senses, communicating with others about it etc., we start to rely on our ``understanding'' of something.
-In the same way, every single analysis only gives us a very restricted view of a problem, and does not suffice to secure stability, see the discussion of ``interpretative hypotheses'' in Section \ref{sinter}.
-Currently there is talk of a ``reproducibility crisis'' in a number of disciplines (\cite{FidWil18}).
+In the same way, every single analysis only gives us a very restricted view of a problem, and does not suffice to secure stability, see the discussion of ``\hbindex{interpretative equivalence}'' below.
+Currently there is talk of a ``\hbindex{reproducibility crisis}'' in a number of disciplines (\cite{FidWil18}).
 I think that a major reason for this is that no single analysis can establish stability, which is all too conveniently ignored, given that researchers and their funders like to tout big meaningful results with limited effort.
 Even if researchers who try to reproduce other researchers' work have the intention to take the very same steps of analysis described in the original work that they try to reproduce, more often than not there are subtle differences that were not reported, like for example data dependent selection of a methodology that the reproducer then uses unconditionally.
 Any single analysis will depend on researchers' decisions that are rarely fully documented, could often be replaced by other decisions that are not in any way obviously worse, and may have a strong impact on the result.
 Having something confirmed by an as large as possible number of analyses investigating the same research hypothesis of interest in different ways is the royal road to increase the reliability of scientific results.
-In this I agree with the spirit of \cite{Mayo18}'s ``severity'', and it also resonates with her ``piecemeal testing''; a scientific claim is the more reliable, the harder researchers have tried to falsify it and failed.
-Frequentism-as-model surely does not license claims that anything substantial about the world can been proved by rejecting a single straw man null hypothesis. \end{description}
+In this I agree with the spirit of \cite{Mayo18}'s ``\hbindex{severity}'', and it also resonates with her ``\hbindex{piecemeal testing}''; a scientific claim is the more reliable, the harder researchers have tried to falsify it and failed.
+Frequentism-as-model surely does not license claims that anything substantial about the world can been proved by rejecting a single straw man null hypothesis. \end{description} A further ``use'' of the consciousness and acknowledgement of the essential difference between model and reality may be a better awareness that probability modelling is not mandatory; data can be often analysed descriptively or visually without the need to compute p-values or posterior probabilities, and in some situations \hbindex{quantification} itself can be regarded with more skepticism \cite{TaSlNe16,Chang22}.